medvedevgroup/mutation-rate-intervals/README.md

 * There is a read r generated with a known error rate r1.
 We would like to know if r was generated from a sequence s based on the observed Jaccard between them.

-### Quick start for computing an r1 confidence interval for the sketching mutation model
+### Quick start

+To compute an r1 confidence interval for the sketching mutation model

 ```bash
 $ r1-from-minhash-jaccard.py L=4.5M k=21 S=5K C=0.95 m=100 J=0.20